Updated Jan. 11, 2023

 That being said, it’s better to post 400 words than nothing at all.
 And don’t sacrifice your writing quality!

-11. Your titles suck
+11. Write better titles

 Writing titles is actually something that I am not great at, although I am trying to get better.
 Research shows that the title is one of the biggest determiners and whether someone clicks on your blog or not.

 The imposter syndrome is hitting, because I’m pretty sure my titles aren’t always amazing.
 But if you want to see addictive titles, go look at “Pocket” (the online news service that is my Firefox homepage).
 They choose articles with IRRESISTABLE headlines.
 It’s a master class.
 Otherwise, I hate to say it, but numbers work for a reason.
 Humans LOVE numbers, especially weird ones (ie. 57 ways to comb your hair).
 Make sure you install a SEO plugin on your blog, which will give you headline tips.
 I use RankMath for Roostervane.

 When you create a blog post, take some time with the title.
 Write six different versions of it, and see which one is the snappiest.

 There are AI tools that you can use to check how good your titles are.
 To be honest, I’m not sure how effective these are, but you can find one here.

 12. Use an SEO plugin

 A lot of these tips are about SEO.
 While SEO is intimidating to beginners, it doesn’t have to be all that complicated.